 Because ODU uses Gmail for student email, you also have access to Google 's G Suite for Education.
 ITS has more details about these online software applications.

 4. Review "How to Succeed"

 We've a guide to help you in your journey as an ODUOnline student: How to Succeed as an Online Student

 Once admitted, you can view your awarded credits (transfer, military, AP, IB, CLEP and DANTES) using LEO Online.

 Your Student Success Advisor will provide a curriculum evaluation for your major that details how awarded transfer credits are applied to your degree.
 If you believe that you have not been awarded credit appropriately, your Student Success Advisor will give you information on the transfer evaluation review process.

 If you are currently enrolled in courses at another college or university, please have an official transcript sent to us as soon as your final grade and degree (if applicable) have been posted.
 This will enable us to update your records and provide you with proper academic advising.
 In addition, please remember to submit official test scores for any AP, IB, CLEP or DANTES scores for which you are seeking credit.

-The Transfer Student Assessment is a University requirement, which consists of two parts: the Transfer Student Survey (TSS) and the Biographical Questionnaire (BioQ).
+The Transition to College Inventory (for new freshmen) and the Transfer Student Survey (for new transfers) are University requirements.
+Each has two parts: an assessment and a Biographical Questionnaire.
 Monitor your ODU student email account for an invitation to start this process.